Skip to content

 5. The celery-beat service handles task scheduling for the celery-worker service.
 It uses the same base image as the api service.

-The following examples define the minimal required settings for deploying the recipe.
+The following examples define the minimal required settings to deploy the recipe.
 The DJANGO_SETTINGS_MODULE="keystone_api.main.settings" setting is required by the application.

 Warning